willyspa/Blog_rails/README.md

-This is a Ruby on Rails project for The Hacking Project done by Maxime Crespo and Jules Couturaud.
+This is a Ruby on Rails project for The Hacking Project done by willyspa

     Ruby version : 2.5.1